The applicant

 - Work eligibility: Applicants of any nationality are eligible, provided you have the legal right to work in the UK.

 - One applicant per company: Only one individual from each company may apply.
 The application must be completed and submitted by the individual intending to participate in the programme.
-A second applicant from the same company may be considered in a future round if they belong to a group underrepresented in UK engineering.
-This includes individuals who previously participated in the SME Leaders programme, the predecessor to the Shott Scale Up Accelerator (SSUA)

-- Diversity and Inclusion: We actively encourage applications from individuals who are underrepresented in the UK engineering and DeepTech sector.
-This includes, but is not limited to women, people from a Black, Asian or minority ethnic background, neurodiverse individuals, first-generation university students and disabled people.
-If you do not identify with any of these groups but believe you represent an underrepresented community in UK engineering and DeepTech, please contact our team ([email protected]) to confirm your eligibility.
-This positive action supports our commitment to building a more diverse and inclusive talent pipeline and broadening participation in the Academy's grant programm
+- A second applicant from an alumna/us’ company may be considered in a future round if they belong to a group underrepresented in UK engineering.
+This includes, but is not limited to women, people from a Black, Asian or minority ethnic background, and disabled people.
+If you do not identify with any of these groups but believe you represent an underrepresented community in UK engineering and deep tech, please contact us at [email protected] to confirm your eligibility.
+This positive action supports our commitment to building a more diverse and inclusive talent pipeline and broadening participation in the Academy's grant programme.

 The company

-- Financial threshold: Your company must have raised at least £1 million through one or more of the following: equity investment, grant funding and/or revenue (turnover from the last financial year)
+- Financial threshold: Your company must have raised at least £1 million through one or more of the following: equity investment, grant funding and/or revenue (turnover from the last financial year).

-- UK based: Your company must be registered in the UK with Companies House and have its head office located in the UK (for multinational companies)
+- UK based: Your company must be registered in the UK with Companies House and have its head office located in the UK (for multinational companies).

-- Ownership structure: Only SMEs that are not wholly or majority owned by another company are eligible (SME must meet the EU definition)
+- Ownership structure: Only SMEs that are not wholly or majority owned by another company are eligible (SME must meet the EU definition).

 Diversity & Talent